Erixk2807/hr-website-avado/README.md

 ## About the project

-I got the initial build from another developer that includes ready-made Webpack environment and JS functionality.
-I added new content and wrote necessary HTML and SASS code.
-Also, updated JS code where it was needed.
+I built this website in collaboration with another developer for the avado HR team.
+We prioritized accessibility and mobile responsiveness of the website.
+Most of the HTML structure and CSS styles were done by me, including mobile responsiveness of the website.

+We used webpack as our boilerplate and SASS to code CSS.